 After reviewing these offerings, our customer decided the best fit was Microsoft’s offering in the GCC High environment.
 The customer was familiar with O365 as it was its current Office and SharePoint solution.
 What they did not know was the GCC High offering was now available to smaller organizations, instead of the 500-seat minimum requirement.
 So by leveraging the GCC High offering, not only were we able to implement a Multi-factor Authentication and Mobile Device Management solution, the customer could use the SharePoint offering to store CUI as SharePoint is NIST 800-171 compliant.
 This was a huge relief as their current plan was to migrate the SharePoint site back to their on-premise environment!

 The customer really favored this solution because management was accessed through a portal with which they were already comfortable and policy configuration for these solutions was fairly straight forward.
 The low monthly cost to add these services made it a great fit.

 Now of course there are some nuances with this setup whether you’re doing a Hybrid or full migration.
 In this example, it took 30 days for the new tenant to be setup.
-They also had to provide a current DoD contract number to qualify for GCC High, though I believe this requirement may change in the future as it seems to be counter-intuitive.
+They also had to provide a CAGE code to qualify for GCC High.
 Once the new tenant was available and a solid testing/migration plan was in place, they were able to implement the final pieces of their technical solutions.
 They are now looking at migrating their Exchange environment to the cloud to further reduce an on-premise footprint.
 If you are struggling to implement your technical solutions for NIST 800-171 the cloud could very well be a solution for your organization.